MrPowerScripts/reddit-karma-farming-bot/README.md

 Click on more and view logs to make everything is fine

 BOOM! free hosting

-## Prep

-First you need to create a reddit account, and then create an app on reddit.com.
-After creating a reddit account follow step 1 [of this guide](https://hackernoon.com/build-a-serverless-reddit-bot-in-3-steps-with-node-js-and-stdlib-sourcecode-e5296b78fc64) to get your app details such as client ID and secret

-## For Android running visit the android folder

 ## How to run the bot on Linux